djitz/pcf-study-notes/files/07-Application-Security-Groups.md

 - What is the difference between white and black listing?
 Which do you use when defining an ASG?
-  > White listing - limiting the application to limit the exposure of specific data.
+  > White listing - by default no connections are allowed.
+The application can connect to anything on the whitelist.

-  > Black listing - limiting the application to limit the application access to internet etc.,
+  > Black listing - by default all connections are allowed.
+The application cannot connect to anything on the blacklist.

   > White listing is used when defining ASG.